 To ensure full consideration, applications should be received through the Office of Graduate Studies online application portal, Slate, before Feb 1.
 However, decisions on early or late acceptance can be made at the discretion of the department and the Director of Graduate Studies.

 Transcripts: Upload unofficial copies of all transcripts.
 If you are accepted by our program, you will be asked to provide official transcripts to the Office of Graduate Studies.
 Please do not send official transcripts until you have received an official letter of acceptance.

 Test Scores: Official GRE or GMAT scores are required for all applicants.
 There is no minimum score required, however, typically successful candidates score well on their exam.
-Plan to take your test early enough to have offical scores submitted by the Feb 1st deadline.
+Plan to take your test early enough to have official scores submitted by the Feb 1st deadline.

 GMAT code is 596-15-82.
 GRE & TOEFL codes are 6875.

 Statement of Purpose: A statement of purpose includes a description of your career objectives and your interests in the area to which you are applying.
 You may also use this opportunity to describe why your skills and experiences will help you be successful in a doctoral program.

 Resume/Vita: Should be up to date with work experiences and educational experience.
 It should also list relevant research and academic achievements as applicable.

 Letters of Recommendation: Request recommendations from at least three references through the online application system.
 There are no firm guidelines regarding who the references should be, though references who can comment meaningfully on your academic skills and likelihood of success in Ph.D. program are particularly valuable.